forestryio/forestry.io/hugo/content/job-openings/back-end-software-engineer-nodejs.md

 ## Apply

-Each job posting has a list of things that we believe will help you be successful.
-You don’t need to be a “rockstar” at everything on day 1.
-We're also looking for the interest and initiative to learn, and we're willing to help you acquire skills you may be lacking.

-We value diversity on our team and strongly encourage applicants from under-represented groups in the software industry to apply.
+We value diversity of all kinds and strongly encourage applicants from under-represented groups in the software industry to apply.

 We invite interested candidates to contact [careers@forestry.io](mailto:careers@forestry.io) and include your: